rei/rei-cedar-docs/docs/components/toast/README.md

 Use to inform that something went wrong.
 They affect or block the user's experience and must be resolved before moving forward.

 ### **Warning**
 Use for a message requiring attention but not resolution in order to continue.
-Warning banners might tell a user what could happen if they don’t address what they’re being warned about.
+Warning toasts might tell a user what could happen if they don’t address what they’re being warned about.

 ### **Success**
 Use to communicate that an action has been successfully completed.
 Provides a positive response to user actions.
 No action is required.